7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 - Third Applications?
 	1. Does third-party application have installation management rights that affect the file system structure to cause misconfiguration?
 	2. Version have an exploit?
-	3. Permissions on local software libaries used, executable PATH variable?
+	3. Permissions on local software libraries used, executable PATH variable?
 - What services are running?
 	- What is running at high privileges?
 		- Should system or root be running that service?
 		- What is the file system tree surrounding the execution path?
-		- What dlls is it using?
+		- What DLLs is it using?
-			- What is the file system tree surrounding a targetable dll
+			- What is the file system tree surrounding a targetable DLL
 - Networking?
 - What does the segmentation entail for access?
 - What does access is potential gained from using [[Port-Redirection-And-Tunneling]]
-- If we domain or network joined what ports are exposed to localhost, but not remotehost?
+- If we domain or network joined what ports are exposed to localhost, but not remote host?
 	- Are there in-house usage of non-standard ports?
 		- Port Redirection, Networking and Network Security considerations?
-			- Avaliable services for redirection or can you drop a binary like Chisel?
+			- Available services for redirection or can you drop a binary like Chisel?
 	- Is Root/User hosting a network service on a port?

 - In-House Applications